Problems with buying and selling a home

 Seller wants to withdraw from the contract

 Once a binding contract has been agreed between the two solicitors the seller cannot withdraw or vary the terms without the buyer’s agreement.
-If the seller does not comply with the terms s/he can be compelled by the court to complete the sale as agreed and be sued for any costs by the buyer as a result.
-If the seller wishes to withdraw from the contract the buyer can:-
+If the seller does not comply with the terms they can be compelled by the court to complete the sale as agreed and be sued for any costs by the buyer as a result.
+If the seller wishes to withdraw from the contract the buyer can:

-- apply to court for an order to force the seller to complete the contract, if the buyer wants to go ahead with the purchase; or
+- apply to court for an order to force the seller to complete the contract, if the buyer wants to go ahead with the purchase, or

 - negotiate a settlement with the seller to get compensation for costs and inconvenience caused, if the buyer is willing to look for another house.

 If you are the buyer and the seller approaches you and wishes to withdraw from the contract, you should refer the seller to your solicitor.
 You should not agree to anything without first consulting your solicitor.

 If the buyer has made an offer for a house, the seller is expected to respond as soon as possible after the closing date.
 There are several reasons why a seller might want to delay replying to an offer:

 - the seller may have received a higher offer which has certain conditions attached to it.
 The seller may not wish to reject other offers until the highest offer is confirmed

 - if the buyer has made an offer before any closing date has been set, then the seller may want to hold on to it so as to bargain for a higher price with other prospective buyers.

 If you are the buyer and want to get a quick response you can ask your solicitor to contact the seller’s solicitor and threaten to withdraw the offer.
 The buyer is entitled to do this at any time.